FITNYC-FRS/MAIN/ARDUINO/Code/drawing_arm_code.md

 # DRAWING ARM ARDUINO WITH PROCESSING SERIAL INPUT

+This project is about connecting an Arduino and receiving data from the mouse position to move two servo motors(arms) to "draw" what the mouse is drawing when it is pressed.

+In order for this to work, you will need to copy the ARDUINO CODE below and paste it into a blank Arduino project.
+Then you will upload the code onto the Arduino by connecting the Arduino with your computer by USB cable.
+When uploading to the Arduino, make sure the settings are in place for your specific board and that you are uploading through the proper port which is the USBmodem port on your computer.

+Once you have successfully loaded the code onto the Arduino, you will move to the Processing part.
+Copy and paste the PROCESSING CODE below into a blank Processing sketch, save it, and then run it byt pressing the 'play' button at the top of the editor.
+Once the sketch is running and the Arduino is connected properly(check the Serial port declaration part in the Processing code), you should see a small window open up where you can "draw" with the mouse when you press the mouse button on your trackpad.
+Two things should happen if everything is hooked up properly.

+1. The LED/magnet should turn on when the mouse is pressed
+2. The arms(servo motors) should move around to the approximate position relative to the size of the drawing window

+If either of these does not happen, check the diagram on how to hook it up and make sure the wires are snug enough to create the connections.

+If you are getting any errors when you run the code for Arduino or Processing, let me know and we can troubleshoot.

+Good luck and have fun!

 ARDUINO CODE

 ```
+// two slashes like this is what is called a comment
+// anything written after it is NOT read by the computer

+// these two lines include libraries for the servo and some math
 #include <Servo.h>
 #include <Math.h>

+// below we are declaring two Servo(s): myservo_1, myservo_2
+// this lets us use the Servo library commands on two servos
 Servo myservo_1, myservo_2;

+// these are the variables for the computation of the math
+// to get angles for the elbow and base angles
+// you do not need to do anything with them
 float hyp,
       hyp_angle,
       outer_angle,